SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 23. Important: select now the "Save and Exit" button
 <br>![](/exercises/Exercise_2/images/image(26).png)

+At this point you could already preview the app if you want.
+You can do this by clicking on "Launch" in the top menu -> Open preview portal -> open web preview

 # Add another product through the frontend data tab to view if we add an item with quantity=0